 A stunning writer, who expresses the alienation of the modern everyday with terrible force.
 Fantasy that mercilessly uncovers the alienated nature of the longing for fantastic escape, and show how that fantasy will always remain out of reach.
 Punishes his readers and characters for their involvement with fantasy.
 See also The Course of the Heart.

-Ursula K. Le Guin: The Dispossessed: An Ambiguous Utopia (1974)
+Ursula K. Le Guin: The Dispossessed: An Ambiguous Utopia affiliate link (1974)

 The most overtly political of this anarchist writer’s excellent works.
 An examination of the relations between a rich, exploitive capitalist world and a poor, nearly barren (though high-tech) communist one.